RedPointGlobal/redpoint-rpi/docs/greenfield.md

 ---

-## Quick Start with CLI Scaffolder
+## Quick Start with the Interaction CLI

-For a guided setup, use the interactive scaffolder:
+For a guided setup, use the Interaction CLI:

 ```bash
 bash deploy/cli/rpi-init.sh